-1. Positioning and latch-on
+1. Positioning and latch

-OR your baby\'s jaws may clamp down hard on your nipple.
+Or your baby's jaws may clamp down hard on your nipple.
 The clampdown bite reflex causes pain as the bite cuts off the blood supply to the nipple.
 After feeding you can see a white stripe on your nipple temporarily until blood flow returns.
 In some cases the nipple may become bruised.
-Changing your baby\'s position and the way you sit can sometimes help.
+Changing your baby's position and the way you sit can sometimes help.